Disney Magical World

 Disney Magical World (ディズニー マジックキャッスル マイ・ハッピー・ライフ, Dizunī Majikku Kyassuru: Mai Happī Raifu) is a life simulation video game developed by h.a.n.d. and Bandai Namco Games for the Nintendo 3DS.
 The game was released in Japan on August 1, 2013, in North America on April 11, 2014, and in Europe on October 24.

-The title has been followed up by the sequel, Disney Magical World 2.
+A sequel, Disney Magical World 2, was released for the Nintendo 3DS.

 Gameplay

 The game uses either a previously made Mii or newly made in-game character to complete quests in the town of Castleton.

 The game features various activities such as fishing, card collecting, gardening, making clothes and decorating the town's cafe, as well as making the food to be sold.
 When completing these activities, the player is awarded with stickers which act as a leveling up system, allowing the player to progress further in the game.

 The game features 4 main plot lines: one in Cinderella's world, one in Wonderland, one in the Hundred Acre Wood and one in Agrabah.
 These can be done in any order and require the player to help the main characters of each world by battling ghosts in dungeons.
-The Cinderella world also allows players to attend balls, in which a rhythm-based style of game is played.
+The Cinderella world also allows players to attend balls by playing a rhythm game.

 As well as this, numerous Disney characters and other non-playable characters will arrive in Castleton giving the player various quests which require the player to enter each of these worlds outside of the plot lines, and foraging for materials.
 As the player progresses through the story, more weapons and armor become available which must be made using the materials that the player finds in the various dungeons.